leapfrogtechnology/sync-db/README.md

 ## `sync-db synchronize`

 Synchronize all the configured database connections.
-If `.dropped` is appended with an database object's name, then that object will only be dropped, and not synchronized.
+If `.drop` is appended with an database object's name, then that object will only be dropped, and not synchronized.

 ```